alanesq/BasicWebserver/README.md

 It has built in support for sending emails, getting the real time from NTP, a simple Oled display menu system, GSM board support and OTA updating.

+Note: It does not work with the latest esp32 Arduino addin (i.e. v2) as ESP_Wifimanager at least for me just gets an ip address of 255.255.255.255 for some reason

 <table><tr>
   <td><img src="/Images/Screenshot1.png" /></td>
   <td><img src="/Images/Screenshot2.png" /></td>